keboola/developers-docs/extend/generic-extractor/publish.md

     - **Image Name** -- `147946154733.dkr.ecr.us-east-1.amazonaws.com/developer-portal-v2/ex-generic-v2`
     - **Tag** -- see the [Generic Extractor GitHub repository](https://github.com/keboola/generic-extractor/releases)
     - **Region** -- leave empty
-- **Encryption** --- set to `true`
 - **UI options** --- set to `genericTemplatesUI` and `appInfo.dataIn`

 For a list of available tags, see the [Generic Extractor GitHub repository](https://github.com/keboola/generic-extractor/) or [Generic Extractor Quay repository](https://quay.io/repository/keboola/generic-extractor/), both of which contain the same tags as the above AWS ECR repository.
 It is also possible to use the `latest` tag, which points to the highest available tag.
 However, we recommend that you configure your component with a specific tag and update it manually to avoid problems with breaking changes in future Generic Extractor releases.

 Because the UI is assumed to be `genericTemplatesUI`, provide a